bogdan-ds/logging/README.md

 Streamlit Frontend
 ------------------

-A small streamlit app is included in the repo in order to visalise the contents of the SQLite database.
+A small streamlit app is included in the repo in order to visualise the contents of the SQLite database.
 The default db name is hardcoded in it.
 It will look for `logtrucks.db` in the project root and the default table name `detections`.

 Run using: